-2. Bodies responsible for monitoring and promoting developments in the payment system

-The Steering Committee on the National Payment Circuit is the only national body with responsibilities in this field.
-It is composed of representatives of the commercial banks, the co-operative banks, the savings banks, the Postal Cheque and Giro Services, the Netherlands Bank and the Ministry of Finance.
+2. Bodies responsible for monitoring and promoting developments in the payment system representatives of the commercial banks, the co-operative banks, the savings banks, the Postal Cheque and Giro Services, the Netherlands Bank and the Ministry of Finance.
 Its aim is the technical integration of the three domestic transfer systems on the basis of OSI standards, to obtain an improved service at lower operational cost.